Michael Omoke

 Architecting Cultural Diplomacy Across Continents

-My work spans performance, spatial scenography, and cultural diplomacy—reimagining classic texts as theatre and immersive installations, while building long-horizon cultural collaborations across the Nordics, East Africa, and North America.
+My work spans performance, spatial scenography, and long-horizon cultural collaboration—reimagining classic texts as theatre and immersive installations across the Nordics, East Africa, and North America.

 “I take the heavy stone of Europe—cathedrals, Ibsen, Blixen, Strindberg, Canth—and liquefy it into sensory experience.”